Taunton Priory: Location

 Its location was due in part to the fact that Taunton was a manor of the Bishops of Winchester.
 Henry de Blois, successor to William Gyffarde and brother of King Stephen is also shown as a co-founder of the priory, although it is not clear if he had any role in its construction.
 The Priory was dissolved in 1539, and entirely demolished except for the Priory Barn.

 The medieval fish farm, or vivarium, is now the site of Vivary Park.

-The current Priory Barn building, used by Taunton Cricket Club as the Somerset Cricket Museum, dates from the late 15th or early 16th century, and replaces an earlier 13th or 14th century building on that site.
+The current Priory Barn building, used by Somerset County Cricket Club as the Somerset Cricket Museum, dates from the late 15th or early 16th century, and replaces an earlier 13th or 14th century building on that site.

 The location of the Priory Church and complex was uncovered by excavation in advance of the construction of a block of flats in 2005 by Context One Archaeological Services.
 The western end of the church and adjoining cloister was uncovered.